jensbambauer/seriale/site/content/series/dependence.md

 ## Dependence | German Festival Premiere
 Country: United States | Genre: Dark Comedy | Directors: Cris Thorne, Desmond Thorne | Writers: Cris Thorne, Danielle Thorne

 Dark comedy series about two families joined together by the relationship of a young couple, Zeke and Lexi.
-Their familiesâ€™ dysfunctional coping methods will test their loveâ€¦ and their sanity.
+Their families' dysfunctional coping methods will test their loveâ€¦ and their sanity.